 At Newall Green Primary School, we ensure that our PE curriculum is progressive and allows children to improve their fundamental skills and apply them in different sports.
 All children are provided with the skills and opportunity to improve their skills and personal best during physical activity.
 By having a well-rounded and balanced curriculum, we ensure that children have the confidence to work individually, in pairs and small groups to help expand and strengthen their skillset.
 By ensuring all our pupils are active, this has a positive impact on the working classroom.
-We hope that our children enjoy PE and that they take up an out of school activity.
-Consequently, developing a love for a sport which can help them through life, socially, physically and mentally.
-All our children know how important it is to be fair and show good sportsmanship and this is enforced during PE lessons, after school clubs, out of school events and their break and lunchtimes.
-Each child will also be able to swim 25 meters by the end of Year 5 and we are looking at provisions to support children who are struggling in this area.
+It is clear that children across our school enjoy PE and we hope that in their future they take up an out-of-school activity to help promote their long term physical and mental fitness.
+Our aim is for them to develop a love for a sport which can help them through life, socially, physically and mentally.
+All our children know how important it is to be fair and show good sportsmanship and this is re-enforced during PE lessons, after school clubs, out of school events and during their break and lunchtimes.
+Each child will also be able to swim 25 meters by the end of Year 6 and we are looking at provisions to support children who are struggling in this area.

-Following the scheme at the school, our ethos, and the My School Games Values, we equip our students with a breadth of skills and tools that they can transfer to other lessons, and into all areas of their life.
+Following our scheme, our ethos, and our sporting values, we equip our students with a breadth of skills and tools that they can transfer to other lessons, and into all areas of their life.

 Using the PE Passport app and website, teaching staff across the school are able to track and monitor their pupils using formative assessment which allows them to adapt future planning to suit the needs of their children and bridge any gaps in knowledge.
 This formative assessment is uploaded to PE Passport through the use of videos and pictures of children engaging in discussions and completing key skills in lessons.
-Each child is awarded a Bronze, Silver, Gold, or Platinum grade based on their understanding of each lesson which is assigned to their own PE Passport.
+Each child is awarded a Bronze, Silver, Gold, or Greater Depth grade based on their understanding and completion of each lesson, which is then assigned to their own PE Passport.
 Their current and future teachers at the school are then able to quickly assess their understanding of the taught curriculum and have a clear representation of each individual's current knowledge and capability.

 Our results in all year groups show us that the majority of our pupils make good progress and achieve the objectives set.
-We will continue to monitor the effectiveness of our curriculum through:
+The PE leads will continue to monitor the effectiveness of our curriculum through:

-- Regular learning walks to observe lessons - Analysis of data and identification of any trends - Twice yearly Non-core Pupil Progress Meetings between the PE subject Leader and SLT - Pupil voice, habits and behaviours
+- Regular learning walks to observe lessons - Analysis of data and identification of any trends - Twice yearly non-core Pupil Progress Meetings between the PE subject Leader and SLT - Gathering pupil voice, habits and behaviours